Where to now? Out Sydney Heads and turn left that be where we are headed landlubbers - welcome back blog readers both new and old. I hope you enjoy.

 On arrival, via tender, at Port Denarau - we were greeted by the doof, doof sounds emanating from The Hard Rock Cafe not quite how I had imagined the day beginning.
 This Port is 'man made' I believe it was mangrove swamp but it has been claimed and now is a shiny, very shiny resort with all the names - Radisson, Westin, Sofitel - you get the picture.

-So what to do?
-1. Take pictures.
-2. Walk around the resorts - too hot - so found a bus that did the rounds of the resorts and we thought maybe further - we were wrong - it's all about the resorts. |
+2. Walk around the resorts - too hot - so found a bus that did the rounds of the resorts and we thought maybe further - we were wrong - it's all about the resorts.

-As the bus filled up the children got prime spots!! |
+As the bus filled up the children got prime spots!!

 A small town / village similar to Suva and nothing like Port Denarau.
 Loud music and announcements are the norm it appears for any shopping district!
 Lots of fireworks for Happy Diwali - an Indian festival.